couchbaselabs/mini-hacks/kitchen-sync/README.md

 Couchbase Kitchen Sync Mini-Hack
 ==========

-The Kitchen Sync Mini-Hack is fast and easy challenge to build a todo list that works online and offline todo list using Couchbase Mobile.
+The Kitchen Sync Mini-Hack is fast and easy challenge to build a todo list that works online and offline using Couchbase Mobile.

 #### Available Platforms